10 Apr, 2024

 This is also known as black cotton soil because it's mainly used for cotton cultivation.
 This type of soil has a very unique grainy texture.
 It can hold moisture for a long time.
 Nutrients like calcium, lime, and potassium are found in high quantities in this soil of India.

 It is formed because of the weathering of basaltic rocks.
-This soi tends to form deep cracks when it dries.
+These types of soils tend to form deep cracks when it dries.
 This is why proper water management is crucial for black soil in India.

 9. Loam Soil